MaryAdewunmi/Kaggle-BIPOC/README.md

 # Kaggle-BIPOC
-This repository contains all the necessary codes that I learnt as a Kaggle BIPOC Grantee via Kaggle learn and other sources
+This repository contains all the necessary projects that I did as a Kaggle BIPOC Grantee.